lwjohnst86/analyzing-cohorts-course/README.md

 ### Learning Objectives

+#### Overall

+- Learn how cohort data looks like and what questions to ask of it
+- Learn what to look for when exploring and pre-processing the data before the main analysis that may be more specific to cohort datasets
+- Learn how to think about and approach processing, analyzing, and presenting results from cohort studies in a way that is meaningful and interpretable to end users, the clinicians and the public health professionals

 #### Chapter 1

 - Know that analyzing cohorts is just as much about the process/workflow as it